varunsapre/netflix-speed-boost/README.md

 - ✅ Brave Browser
 - ✅ Any Chromium-based browser with Manifest V3 support

-## 🐛 Troubleshooting
+## 🛠️ Having Issues?

-### Extension not working?
+### Not working at all?
-1. **Refresh the page**: Press F5 or Cmd/Ctrl+R
+1. **Refresh Netflix**: Press F5 or Cmd/Ctrl+R
-2. **Check video is playing**: The extension only works on active videos
+2. **Make sure video is playing**: It only works on active videos
-3. **Try both methods**: Hold on the right third of the screen OR hold your custom key
+3. **Try both ways**: Hold the right side OR your custom key
-4. **Check key binding**: Make sure your custom key is set correctly in settings
+4. **Check your key**: Make sure it's set right in settings
-5. **Check browser console**: Open DevTools (F12) to see if there are any errors
+5. **Check console**: Press F12 to see any error messages

-### Speed stuck after release?
+### Speed won't go back to normal?
-This should never happen, but if it does:
+This shouldn't happen, but if it does:
 1. Refresh the page
-2. Reinstall the extension if the problem persists
+2. If that doesn't work, reinstall the extension

-### Controls not responding?
+### Netflix controls not working?
 Make sure you're not holding over Netflix's control bar.
-The extension automatically detects and ignores control elements.
+The extension is smart and won't interfere with Netflix's buttons.

 ## 📝 Changelog